Upland moa

-The upland moa (Megalapteryx didinus) or moa pukepuke (Māori) is an extinct species of moa that was endemic to New Zealand.
-The species was named by Richard Owen in 1883, and belongs to the ratites, a group of flightless birds with no keel on the sternum.
-Of all moa species, Megalapteryx didinus has the best-preserved specimens, which occasionally also show impressions of soft tissue.
-The upland moa lived on the South Island of New Zealand, and was predominantly found in alpine and sub-alpine environment where it fed on flowers, herbs and other vegetation.
-After the Māori arrived in New Zealand and started hunting it, the species went extinct around 1500 CE.
-It was the last remaining moa species.
+The upland moa (Megalapteryx didinus) or moa pukepuke (Māori), is an extinct species of moa that was endemic to New Zealand.
+Richard Owen described the species in 1883.
+It belongs to the ratites, a group of predominantly flightless birds characterized by a sternum lacking a keel.
+Megalapteryx didinus is known from well preserved specimens, several of which retain impressions of soft tissues.
+The upland moa inhabited the South Island, where it primarily favored alpine and subalpine environments.
+Its diet consisted mainly of flowers, herbs and other vegetation.
+Following the arrival of the Māori, the species was hunted and became extinct around 1500 CE.
+It was the last known surviving species of moa.

 Taxonomy

 The upland moa was named as Dinornis didinus in 1883 by Richard Owen from mummified material found in 1878 by H. L. Squires in Queenstown, New Zealand and subsequently sent to the British Museum.
 The holotype specimen consists of a mummified head and partial neck, and two mummified legs and feet which preserve the feathers.

 In 2005, a genetic study suggested that Megalapteryx benhami, which had previously been considered a junior synonym of M. didinus, may be a valid species after all.

 The cladogram below follows a 2009 analysis by Bunce et al.: